bigfatfrog/messageApp/readme.md

 ##Webserver
 The project root is /public.
 The is a web.config and .htaccess to handle the rewrites

+##ENV
+a .env file to be created - there is a .env.example to copy TWILLO creditials are needed and the DATABASE_URL and Rabbit credientials may need updating

 #RUNNING THE PROJECT
 ##from a node.js command prompt run:
 To start the message broker task: